What we know about the Monterey Park mass shooting suspect

 A motive behind the attack is still not clear.

-Tran used to give informal lessons at the Star Ballroom Dance Studio, his ex-wife, who did not want to be identified, told CNN.
+Tran used to give informal lessons at the dance studio, his ex-wife, who did not want to be identified, told CNN.

 The two met for the first time at the popular community centre two decades ago and got married.
 While she said the 72-year-old was never violent to her, she added that he could be quick to anger.